 - All containers must be kept closed except when it is necessary to add or remove material.
 Evaporation of waste in fume hoods is STRICTLY PROHIBITED. - All containers must be maintained in good condition (i.e. no rust, dents, or leaks, etc.) - All containers must be compatible with the hazardous wastes they contain.
-Refer to Safety Data Sheets (SDS) for container compatibility.
-If the SDS is not available, contact the EHRS via email at ehrs@drexel.edu:
+Refer to Material Safety Data Sheets for container compatibility.
+If the MSDS is not available contact the Drexel University Department Safety and Health at: